agentcoinorg/predictionprophet/README.md

 3. Search the web for each query, using [Tavily](https://tavily.com/)
 4. Scrape and sanitize the content of each result's website
 5. Use Langchain's `RecursiveCharacterTextSplitter` to split the content of all pages into chunks.
-6. Create embeddings of all chunks
+6. Create embeddings of all chunks, and store the source of each as metadata
 7. Iterate over the queries selected on step `2`.
 And for each one of them, vector search for the most relevant embeddings for each.
 8. Aggregate the chunks from the previous steps and prepare a report.

-## Grading Function
+### Grading Function

 For the implmentation of this function, the information quality criteria were selected from https://guides.lib.unc.edu/evaluating-info/evaluate, ignoring `usability` and `intended audience`.